 If the tortoise is food-motivated, there’s a risk that overfeeding could cause weight gain and digestive problems.
 While tortoises will eat the treats, overfeeding them isn’t recommended.

-Tortoises don’t stop eating when they’re full, so it’s hard to tell if you’ve overfed them.
+Tortoises don’t stop eating when full, so it’s hard to tell if you’ve overfed them.
 So, determine how much the tortoise is allowed each training session and stop.

 Consistency is vital to tortoise learning, so spread the training over several weeks.
 Tortoises are slow learners, so short sessions are more likely to yield results.